orlo/security-page/docs/index.md

 **Data hosting**

-We host all of our data in UK and EU data zones to comply with GDPR.
+We host all of our data in UK and EU data zones to comply with GDPR, if you would like to read more about data privacy and protection please see our [Privacy and Data Protection](./index.html?privacy_and_data_protection) resource.

 ## Network level security monitoring and protection